clydedevv/cosmos-upgrade-tracker/README.md

 - When the upgrade time arrives

 ## Data Source

-Upgrade information is pulled from Polkachu's API and is updated every 5 minutes.
+- Upgrade information is pulled from Polkachu's API
+- Data is updated every 15 minutes
+- Only shows verified, upcoming upgrades
+-
 ## Support

 If you have questions or issues, please open a GitHub issue or reach out to @clydedev on Telegram.